CantonCoders/saturday-school/strings/README.md

 * `dea`, `dream` -> `False` (Two Inserts needed)
 * `dreamy`, `dream` -> `True` (One Remove needed)
 * `drean`, `drean` -> `True` (One Replace needed)

+## Compression

+Implement the method to use basic string compression using counts of repeating characters.
+The method will return the compressed string if it's shorter than the original string, otherwise it returns the original string.
+Assume the string contains only upper and lowercase letters.

+**Examples**
+* `"aa"` returns `"aa"`
+* `"aaa"` returns `"a3"`
+* `"aaabb"` returns `"a3b2"`
+* `"aabb"` returns `"aabb"` (The compressed string is equal length to the original.)